-A third Princess cruise ship kept at sea pending virus tests
+Another Princess cruise ship kept at sea pending virus tests

 FORT LAUDERDALE, Fla.
-(AP) — Thousands of passengers on a third Princess Cruises ship are being kept on board while crew members get tested for COVID-19.
+(AP) — Thousands of passengers on an additional Princess Cruises ship are being kept on board while crew members get tested for COVID-19.

 The Caribbean Princess, on a 10-day trip to the Panama Canal, was scheduled to dock in Grand Cayman on Monday.
 But the Çalifornia-based cruise line said it will keep passengers and crew from disembarking, and instead will pick up test kits after notifying the CDC that two crew members had transferred from a Princess ship in California where a guest had tested positive for COVID-19.